 |Minor Kitchen Remodel||$26,210||$18,930||-$7,280||-28%|

 Best Improvements for Resale

 Most improvements with high ROIs are minor, including many projects homeowners can do themselves.
-While DIY home decor is gaining popularity, always consult an expert before attempting home repair and renovation, especially when working around electrical systems and load-bearing structures.
+While DIY home decor is gaining popularity, always consult an expert before attempting home repair or renovation.

 - Cleaning offers the highest ROI by far, up to 9,900%.

 - Buyers’ top priorities are cleanliness, functionality, and energy efficiency, in that order.

 - According to a study conducted by Sopher Sparn Architects, environmentally sustainable homes sold for 23% more than homes without energy efficient features, adding up to $50,000 in value to the average home.

 - Smart homes and designs that integrate technology will continue to gain popularity for years to come.